A reader has sent me copies of the documentation that Debt Free Direct (DFD) are asking him to sign to change the terms of his IVA. It includes:

 IVA variation – the 2014 Protocol

-Having read the documents I have been sent, it is clear that DFD are proposing that the full 2014 Protocol is adopted, including its change to the equity release clauses.
+It is clear that DFD are proposing that the full 2014 Protocol is adopted, including its change to the equity release clauses.
 This is highlighted in DFD’s cover letter: “if you are a property owner, the terms of the equity release are changed” and the booklet setting out The Standard Conditions for IVAs states in Annex 6: “Remortgage includes other secured lending such as a secured loan“.

 This is the standard new provision that has been brought in with the 2014 IVA Protocol.
 By itself it doesn’t mean that DFD intend to invoke the secured loan provision, but as DFD have highlighted the equity release changes and not said that they won’t invoke the secured loan provision, my working assumption is that they will use this if possible.